implicitly-awesome/exop/README.md

 A library that helps you to organize your Elixir code in more domain-driven way.
-Exop provides macros which helps you to encapsulate business logic and offers you additionally: incoming params validation (with predefined contract), params coercion, policy check, fallback behavior and more.
+Exop provides macros which helps you to encapsulate business logic and offers you additionally: incoming params validation (with predefined contract), params coercion, policy check, fallback behavior, operations chaining and more.

 ---